 Information like this can give an insight into some of the mechanics of how our heroes played their horns, and may also hint at the kind of set up you might like to opt for yourself, depending on how you want to sound and the style that you want to play.

-So, covering a broad cross section of sounds and approaches, here’s a list of ten great saxophonists, with information on their preferred saxophones, mouthpieces and reeds.
+So, covering a broad cross section of sounds and approaches, here’s a list of ten great saxophonists, with information on their preferred horns, mouthpieces and saxophone reeds.

 He is sometimes pictured with a distinctive ivory coloured mouthpiece: that’s a Brilhart Tonalin Streamline.
-Charlie Parker is also known to have played a Brilhart Ebolin, a Runyon Model 22 and, perhaps surprisingly, a metal Otto Link (jazz alto players rarely play metal mouthpieces).
+Charlie Parker is also known to have played a Brilhart Ebolin, a Runyon Model 22 and, perhaps surprisingly for an alto player of his style, a metal mouthpiece made by Selmer.

 He used very hard 4 strength reeds, although he may have begun using softer reeds in the 1950s.

-Coltrane achieved his distinctive, harsh-but-beautiful tenor sound with the help of a metal mouthpiece.
+Coltrane achieved his distinctive, harsh-but-beautiful tenor saxophone sound with the help of a metal mouthpiece.

 He experimented with various Otto Link Tonemasters, which are noted for their projection and durability, usually with a relatively narrow 5 or 6 facing, in tandem with fairly hard Rico reeds.